-Tour de OC depends on volunteers like you to help the recruit riders, organize, and help the event run smoothly!
+Tour de OC depends on volunteers like you to help recruit riders, organize materials, and help the event run smoothly!
 We need volunteers in the following roles:

 Event Preparation Volunteers

-- Solicit sponsors and donation for raffle prizes and rider swag bags
+- Solicit sponsors and donations for raffle prizes and rider swag bags

 Day of Event Volunteers